Setting up Google Wifi

 Step 1: Find a spot for your Wifi point

 Your primary Wifi point needs to be connected to a modem.
-So this may limit where you place it, depending on the length of the ethernet and power cables.
+Depending on the length of the Ethernet and power cables, this may limit where you're able to place it.

 If possible, place your Wifi point in plain view like on a shelf or TV stand.
 It also helps to choose a central location at eye level.